 The charity’s volunteering and staff teams are filled with amazing people participating in all kinds of work

+My family has been involved with the charity since my brother survived pneumococcal meningitis as a baby in 2000.
 My Mum, Lynette Adjei, is also a Community Ambassador and you can read about Ato’s story in her bio.

 For my family and for many others, volunteering has been an important way to give back to a charity that has done so much to support us.
 For me being a young carer shaped a lot of my experiences growing up.
 It was a real comfort meeting other young people at family days and events who could share in those experiences.